-- 1. Slide the battery out onto the opened compartment door for service and removal or take it out of the battery box. - 2.
-Clean the battery case and terminals with baking soda and water. - Check the water level and add water if needed. - 4.
-Test your battery with a hydrometer and/or a voltmeter to ensure the battery is fully charged. - 5.
-If needed, charge your battery.
+1. Remove the battery from the battery box for service.

+2. Clean the battery case and terminals with baking soda and water.

+3. Check the water level and add water if needed.

+4. Test your battery with a hydrometer and/or a voltmeter to ensure the battery is fully charged.

+5. If needed, charge your battery.
 Batteries stored in a discharged state are susceptible to freezing, sulfation and an increased rate of discharge.
 A fully charged battery will not freeze unless the temperature reaches approximately 80°F below zero.
-But if discharged, it can freeze at 32°F. - 6.
-Store your battery in a dry, cool, well-ventilated area-the cooler the better without going below 32°F-and out of the reach of children and pets - 7.
-Check the water level and state of charge every 45-60 days.
+But if discharged, it can freeze at 32°F.

+6. Store your battery in a dry, cool, well-ventilated area-the cooler the better without going below 32°F-and out of the reach of children and pets

+7. Check the water level and state of charge every 45-60 days.
 If needed, add distilled water and charge.